T of C

 8. Ziyi Yin 資益吟

-Zha Guide 23/199/-- lists Ziyi Yin (Intonation of Increasing Abundance) in only one handbook, dated 1557, but it is also in 1552.
-In both cases it is a prelude to Feng Lei Yin, which also has a story of increasing abundance.
+Zha Guide 23/199/-- lists Ziyi Yin (Intonation of Increasing Abundance) in only one handbook, dated 1557, but the titles is also used for a completely unrelated melody 1552.
+Though musically unrelated, both are used as a prelude to Feng Lei Yin, which also has a story of increasing abundance.
 See the Appendix below.

 (Return)